JHenneberg/Guide_VSCode-fortran/README.md

 }
 ```

+## Create tasks.json
-3. The gfortran compiler should be accessible via the command line.
+The gfortran compiler should be accessible via the command line.
 To be able to use the intel compiler you can not just call ifort.
 The intel compiler can be only after setting the env variable correct.
 Calling the specific *.bat-File we can access ifort from this terminal.